Exame

 Launched in 1967, it is the leading business magazine in Brazil.
 Exame has a circulation of about 200.000 copies with 160,000 subscribers.
 70 journalists, designers, revisers and photographers work for the paper.
 Its headquarters is located in São Paulo with offices in Rio de Janeiro, Brasília and New York City.

 A publication with same title and masthead is published under licence of Editora Abril in Angola.
-Business magazines with the same title exist also in Portugal, there published by Impresa in Lisbon, and in Mozambique.